felixhagspiel/webrtc-tutorial/server-tutorial.md

 ### Setting up a WebSocket Server for Signaling using uberspace.de

 If you want to use uberspace.de you will have to ask them to open up a port for you so you can use websockets.
 Usually they respond in 1-2 days max., for this example it took them half an hour to reply (a Monday at 4pm).
-Where you have to write the email too is described below.
-If you do not want to wait you have to use another nodehosting service, a list can be found [here](https://github.com/joyent/node/wiki/Node-Hosting).
+Where you have to write the email to is described below.
+If you do not want to wait you have to use another nodehosting service, a [list can be found here](https://github.com/joyent/node/wiki/Node-Hosting).

 If you still want to use uberspace, go to [uberspace.de/register](https://uberspace.de/register) and enter a name below 'DEIN UBERSPACE'.
 On the next page select a password right below where it says 'ICH WÄHLE LIEBER EIN PASSWORT' (you will need a strong password, just keep typing until the text gets green).
 After that your account is created.
 Hurray!
 On the following page you will find your account-related email address, in my case it is webrtcer@vulpecula.uberspace.de. `vulpecula` is the name of the server where your VM is hosted, you will need that a lot so better write it down (your password also, of course).
 Then login to webmail via via `http://webmail.yourvmservername.uberspace.de`, send an email to `hallo@uberspace.de` and kindly ask them to open up a port between 61000 and 65535 so you can use websockets (you can write in English).